aspose-total/Aspose.Total-Products/total/en/cpp/conversion/oft-to-svg/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export OFT to SVG" h2="Transform OFT to SVG within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to SVG.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Are you a C++ developer looking to add email conversion features to your applications?
+Aspose.Email for C++ is the perfect solution for you.
+This API allows you to convert OFT file format to HTML.
+After that, you can use Aspose.Words for C++ to export HTML to SVG.
+Both of these APIs are included in the Aspose.Total for C++ package.

+Aspose.Email for C++ is a powerful API that enables you to convert OFT file format to HTML.
+It is easy to use and provides a wide range of features.
+It supports a variety of file formats, including MSG, EML, MHTML, and HTML.
+It also provides features such as email attachment extraction, email address extraction, and email header manipulation.

+Aspose.Words for C++ is a powerful API that enables you to export HTML to SVG.
+It is easy to use and provides a wide range of features.
+It supports a variety of file formats, including DOC, DOCX, RTF, HTML, and PDF.
+It also provides features such as document conversion, document manipulation, and document comparison.

+Aspose.Total for C++ is a comprehensive package that includes both Aspose.Email for C++ and Aspose.Words for C++.
+It is a cost-effective solution that provides all the features of both APIs in one package.
+It is easy to use and provides a wide range of features.
+It supports a variety of file formats, including MSG, EML, MHTML, HTML, DOC, DOCX, RTF, and PDF.
+It also provides features such as email attachment extraction, email address extraction, email header manipulation, document conversion, document manipulation, and document comparison.

+With Aspose.Total for C++, you can easily add email conversion features to your applications.
+It is a cost-effective solution that provides all the features of both Aspose.Email for C++ and Aspose.Words for C++ in one package.
+It is easy to use and provides a wide range of features.
+It supports a variety of file formats, including MSG, EML, MHTML, HTML, DOC, DOCX, RTF, and PDF.
+It also provides features such as email attachment extraction, email address extraction, email header manipulation, document conversion, document manipulation, and document comparison.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}